localpreservation/presentations/2016-09-09-localpastnyc.md

 Example: [10 on Tuesday - How to Lobby for Preservation: Ten Essential Steps](http://www.slideshare.net/PreservationNation/10-on-tuesday-how-to-lobby-for-preservation-ten-essential-steps)

 The Ten on Tuesday series is an example of an organization repackaging existing resources in new formats – making older publications accessible for new audiences.
-The National Trust for Historic Preservation uses a restrictive Creative Commons license for these slides: [CC Attribution-NonCommercial-ShareAlike License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The National Trust for Historic Preservation uses a a Creative Commons license for these slides but one that restricts commercial reuse ([CC Attribution-NonCommercial-ShareAlike License](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

 ---